Skip to Content

 Morefield Campground has 267 campsites, and rarely fills up, even on busy summer weekends, but you can also make reservations at Visit Mesa Verde.

-Here is some vital information that will make your Mesa Verde camping trip relaxing, fun, and memorable.
+Here is some vital information to make your Mesa Verde camping trip relaxing, fun, and memorable.

 • Big RVs – Morefield Campground does not allow RVs larger than 46 feet long.

-• Pet Policy – Pets are permitted at Morefield Campground, but must be kept on a leash at all times.
+• Pet Policy – Pets are permitted at Morefield Campground but must be kept on a leash.
 Please note that Mesa Verde National Park is not very pet-friendly.
 Pets are not allowed on any trails or at archaeological sites.
 If you do bring your dog, consider using Morefield Village Kennel for boarding while you explore the trails and sites.

-• Extra fees – The above rates are for 2 people.
+• Extra fees – The above rates are for two people.
 If you have additional people over the age of six, there are additional fees.

 • Camping Season – Morefield Campground is only open from mid-April to mid-October.